kleberbaum/kleberbaum/stories.md

 A 24 year old man with a tie stares numbly at graffitied walls flashing by: Bush or Gore, red or blue — does it really matter?
 Suited figures peddle hope with practiced smiles, but nothing ever changes.

-I am a temp, building websites for greedy corporations to hawk useless crap - this reality follows me like a shadow.
+I am a temp, building websites for greedy corporations to hawk useless crap.
 Trapped in the city's circuitry, my thoughts blur into a recursive swirl of doubt.

-I came here chasing a bubble, now my friends have become nothing but orphans to our shared objectives; our code, once a vibrant program destined to revolutionize, nothing more than a bug-riddled archive, a system crash of aspirations.
-As programmers the blinking cursor was once our greates inspiration, now it only ticks the time away.
-Shared laughter, camaraderie, dreams — all seem like echoes in an abandoned shell.
+I came here chasing a bubble, now my friends have become nothing but orphans to our shared objectives; our code, once a vibrant program destined to revolutionize, nothing more than a bug-riddled archive.
+The blinking cursor was once our greates inspiration, now it only ticks the time away.
+Laughter, camaraderie, dreams — all seem like echoes in an abandoned shell.

 My thoughts skip a beat as I emerge from the 14th Street crypt into November's frigid breath.
 Moonlight splashes coldly on uncaring steel and glass, turning them into jet-black mirrors.
-As I return to my senses I witness faceless drones marching the sidewalks, focused inward on their scripted routines - is there a purpose within my life-script?
+In their reflection faceless drones march the sidewalks, focused inward on their scripted routines - is there a purpose within my life-script?

 Two man exchange cash for chemical escape.
-I turn away apathetically as buying drugs requires more motivation than I can summon.
+Tempted but I turn away, as buying drugs requires more motivation than I can summon.

-My existence mirroring a stray pointer in a corrupted assembly, a lonely phantom disconnected from the world.
+My existence mirrors a stray pointer in a corrupted assembly, a lone phantom disconnected from the system.
 A doomed process destined to crash?

 And then she appears — Emily.
 Like a glitch in the matrix, a rogue element within the monotone symphony.
 Her bright chaotic energy, sparks against the spectral indifference of the city and her existence, a thrilling deviance within my scripted narrative.
 She marks an unexpected break in my recursive despair.